djereg/nestjs-rabbitmq/README.md

 }
 ```

-## Events
+# Events

 Provides an event based asynchronous communication between services.

 Works very similarly to the [NestJS event system](https://docs.nestjs.com/techniques/events), as it wraps it.
-When an event-type message is received, an event is emitted with the help of the built-in event emitter, and the methods subscribed to the
+When an event-type message is received, an event is emitted with the help of the built-in event emitter, and the methods listening to the
 event perform an action.

-### Emitting Event
+## Emitting events

 ```typescript
 import {EventEmitter} from '@djereg/nestjs-rabbitmq';